camilodoa/lxai/README.md

 some BindsNet example code (`breakout.py`), and some post-run analysis tools (`analysis.py`).

 `/breakout/timeconstants` contains the Jupyter Notebook I'm using to analyze the distribution of the brain's membrane time constants.
-I'll be sampling from this distribution when creating heterogeneous LIF layers.
+I sample from this distribution when creating heterogeneous LIF layers.

 ## installation